miquido/MQSwiftSign/README.md

 For your convenience, we packed the usage of the tool into the [makefile](./Makefile) and bundled it up with most common use cases of the tool.
 It covers binary building, unit tests, app building & uploading it to Testflight.

+All configuration is done inside [project.env](./project.env) file.

+Simply copy `Makefile` and `project.env` to your project directory, update properties in `project.env`, and you are ready to go!

 The makefile is prepared to run on any macOS with Xcode installed.
-The only thing to be done is to provide required variables, and you are ready to go!

 ### Package or executable?